 I saw a few posts with cold calculations factoring the time you have been together multiplied by how much you expect him to spend on you, divided by the degree of involvement that you have in the relationship… To keep it short, it’s complicated.

 I am always afraid when starting a relationship, to overdo it.
-I usually stick to experiences, because the guy should have been paying for a few dates, and I can even things out.
+I usually stick to experiences like meet and greet tickets, because the guy should have been paying for a few dates, and I can even things out.
 Yes, I keep tabs.
 And yes, a guy should be paying for the first couple of dates.
 Taking him to a concert or on a romantic excursion is nice for both of us.
 I don’t have to regret buying him stuff if we don’t last, and memories are worth the money anytime in my books.

 If you have a man that doesn’t need anything, and only has expensive tech gadget on his wish list, you can try experiences too.
 A weekend away will set you back $300 easily.
 But you could prepare a nice date at home and spend less than $30.